tamu-edu-students/HyperTools/Documentation/Image_Tool.md

 ### False Image:

  This capability allows specific layers to be set as the red, blue, and green channels of a false image.
 The individual layers are combined together to generate the false image.
-This is helpul for visualizing hyperspectral images and looking at specific wavelengths to create custom filters.
+This is helpful for visualizing hyperspectral images and looking at specific wavelengths to create custom filters.

 **Image Layer:**